moccalotto/kaosrpg/index.md

 |  5   |  1d10  |     ≥60     |
 |  6   |  1d12  |     ≥70     |

+**Boosting**:
+Some spells are *boostable*.
+This means that, by spending additional points of strain when casting the spell, you can increase the given one or more of the spell's aspects such as duration, damage, range, area of effect, etc.

 **Duration**:
 Unless specified, all non-instantaneous and non-permanent spells fade away at the *end* of the *next* round.